 Bike Share Feasibility Study

-The City of Asheville, with federal grant assistance through the French Broad River Metropolitan Planning Organization, has commissioned Alta Planning + Design to evaluate the city’s readiness for a bike share system, and to recommend next steps in getting or getting ready for bike share.
+With federal grant assistance through the French Broad River Metropolitan Planning Organization, the City has commissioned Alta Planning + Design to evaluate the city’s readiness for a bike share, and now shared e-scooters, and to recommend next steps in getting or getting ready for bike and/or scooter share.

 Bike share is a way for someone to use a bike for a short time at a reasonable rate.
 Some systems are station-based, like those in Washington, DC or Chattanooga, TN, and some use free-standing bikes like Lime Bike or Zagster.